monsonite/Simple-TTL-CPU/README.md

 This is the mechanism that allows a stored program to be executed and jump from one location to another.

-# Lesson 3 Arithmetic and Logic Unit ALU
+# Exercise 3 Arithmetic and Logic Unit ALU

-This lesson introduces the Arithmetic Logic unit or ALU, which is initially presented as a 4-bit building block.
+This exercise introduces the Arithmetic Logic unit or ALU, which is initially presented as a 4-bit building block.

 This design has been adapted from a design by Dieter Muller - a TTL computer enthusiast.